 The older of the two institutes is affiliated with the Slovak University of Technology, which opened in 2007.
-Three other major Slovak universities were among its founding partners, together with China's Tianjin University.
+Three other major Slovak universities were among its founding partners, to-gether with China's Tianjin University.
 In the years following its establishment, this CI focused on introducing Chinese language courses in Bratislava and other cities, and only organized about five Chinese culture-related events a year, to which prominent guests were typically invited.
 Since appointing a new Slovak director in the second half of 2015, this institute has become far more active.
-In 2016, it prepared eleven events, including a dance performance, a Chinese cuisine workshop, a Chinese language summer camp, and presentations at a book fair and folk crafts festival.
-It offers Chinese language courses on its premises, and manages language classes at four elementary and high schools in Bratislava, as well as at two universities outside of Bratislava.
+In 2016, it prepared eleven events, including a dance performance, a Chinese cuisine workshop, a Chinese language courses on its premises, and manages language classes at four elementary and high schools in Bratislava, as well as at two universities outside of Bratislava.
 It has also contributed to the opening of the first Slovak-Chinese five-year bilingual program for high-school students in Banská Bystrica.